 OMDF will be active in the off-grid market of solar products in Madagascar until June 2024.

 OMDF will cover all of Madagascar.
-However, products distributed in regions with a poverty ratio greater than or equal to 80% will benefit from a bonus as part of the grant.
+However, products distributed in selected regions benefit from a bonus as part of the grant.

 OMDF is part of the LEAD (Least-Cost Electricity Access Development) project, which has several public and private partners.
 The project is initiated by the Malagasy government, led by the Ministry of Energy and Hydrocarbons (MEH), financed by the World Bank (WB) and managed by Bamboo Capital Partners (BCP) in partnership with Banque Société Générale Madagasikara as financial partner.

-OMDFwill only support good quality solar products from solar lamps to entry-level solar home systems (SHS).
-Hence OMDF will only finance Lighting Global/VeraSol certified products.
+OMDF will only support good quality solar products from solar lamps to entry-level solar home systems (SHS).
+Hence OMDF will only finance VeraSol or IEC TS 62257-9-8 certified products.

 In order to be make loans in Madagascar, OMDF has chosen Société Générale Madagasikara as its financial partner.
 Thus, Société Générale Madagasikara will bring its expertise in loan distribution and will be the channel for OMDF.
 Companies working with OMDF must meet SG’s compliance regulations.

-The three types of loan offered by OMDF have a minimum amount of USD 50,000 and a maximum of USD 4,000,000 in local currency or USD.
-Exceptionally loans below USD 50,000 may be available.
+The three types of loan offered by OMDF have a minimum amount of USD 50,000 and a maximum of USD 4,000,000 in local currency.

 Mezzanine debt is mainly offered to small companies that need additional financing, but have difficulty in obtaining traditional financing.